nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 implementation supports only a single token type (e.g. ERC-20-like contract), the token ID MUST be `0n`.
 In the case, when multiple token types are supported within the same FA2 token contract (e. g.
 ERC-1155-like contract), the contract is fully responsible for assigning and managing token IDs.
-FA2 clients MUST NOT depend on particular ID values to infer information about a token.

 Most of the entry points are batch operations that allow querying or transfer of multiple token types atomically.
 If the underlying contract implementation supports